bwprice/PondCritters/index.md

 {% include youtubePlayer.html id="EWOjE4yxwMs" %}

 ## **INSECTS (Phylum: Arthropoda, Class: Insecta)**
-Insects comprise the group with the most species described so they are divided by Order below.
+*Insects comprise the group with the most species described so they are divided by Order below.*

+Distinguishing features:
 - 6 visible legs (unless a fly larva)
 - segmented body